 Hey!
 Chill out!
-Building out an account is not as intimidating as it may appear.
+Building out a Google Ads account structure is not as intimidating as it may appear.
 Yes, the Google Ads interface can be a bit tricky to navigate at times, but this step-by-step guide will walk you through everything you need to do to create a well-structured account.
 Also, remember the structure of your account is not permanent, and will likely continue to change and evolve over time.

 I’m glad you asked.
 Put simply, the way you structure your Google Ads account allows you to control how you want your ads to be triggered and when and where you want them to appear.
 Not having a well-structured account is like attempting to drive a car that’s not properly built – accidents are bound to happen.
 Keep in mind that having a well-structured account will: